15 epic things to do on Boxing Day in Sydney

 Boxing Day is a very big deal for film buffs.
 That's because it's when you can catch some of the biggest summer releases.

-Whether you're off to watch Star Wars or want to take the family to the next big kids' flick, not much beats settling into a comfy armchair, munching on popcorn and fixing your eyes on that super-sized screen.
+Whether you're off to watch a romantic comedy or want to take the family to the next big kids flick, not much beats settling into a comfy armchair, munching on popcorn and fixing your eyes on that super-sized screen.

-Christmas in Sydney being a summer affair and all, outdoor movie experiences are all the rage on Boxing Day.
-Book a deck-chair or bean-bag and settle at Moonlight Cinema, the American Express Openair Cinemas or Westpac OpenAir Cinemas to name a few.
+With Christmas in Sydney being a summer affair and all, outdoor movie experiences are all the rage on Boxing Day.

 OK, let's be honest.
 While everything on this list sounds tempting, this one wins the award for most realistic.